Psychoanalytic criminology

 Psychoanalytic criminology is a method of studying crime and criminal behaviour that draws from Freudian psychoanalysis.
 This school of thought examines personality and the psyche (particularly the unconscious) for motive in crime.
 Other areas of interest are the fear of crime and the act of punishment.

 Criminal behaviour is attributed to maladjustment and dysfunctional personality.
 According to Buhagiar, "psychoanalytic criminologists were not adverse to the principle of confinement, and often favored increased penality".

+When looking at a specific crime, like sexually motivated serial killers, for example, this psychoanalytic perspective can be very helpful.
+This lens allows for exploring the link between evil and aggression.
+In this paper that looks at the aggression of evil, and aggression through this perspective allows for the introduction of what 'evil' actually means.
+Looking at this crime psychoanalytically allowed the author to define evil as destructive aggression that is innate and reactive; as a result, he came to the conclusion that everyone has the capacity for evil and can be viewed as a reaction to threat or sense of endearment.

-Freudian Psychoanalysis
+Freudian psychoanalysis

 Sigmund Freud is the established original psychoanalyst to form theories and concepts surrounding the existence of mental illness and its interconnected nature with human behaviour.
 Throughout his research, Freud concluded that behaviour can be explained through the analysis of one's experiences and trauma giving accountability to the motivation of a person's actions.
 The interpretation of his findings concluded a person can adapt his/her behaviour from childhood experiences to become a part of the hidden consciousness state.
 He studied unobservable behaviour, parts of the personality that are not visibly noticeable within one's nature and on a basic level cannot be explained.